BananPirat/TournamentTracker/README.md

-# This application used to make your own tournaments
+# This application is used to create your own tournaments
 ## To create your personal tourney you need:
 - Create your Teams(minimum 2 teams required)
   - To create your team you need to create members(Name, SecondName, Email, PhoneNumber)